Fashion District Philadelphia: 2019–present: Second decline

 On July 21, 2022, the Philadelphia 76ers, the city's NBA franchise, announced its plans to build a new arena, 76 Place at Market East, on part of the site, costing at least $1.3 billion.
 The plans later fell through due to opposition and the 76ers agreeing to a deal with Comcast Spectator to instead seek to build a new arena in South Philadelphia Sports Complex.

-On April 17, 2023, Fashion District Philadelphia implemented a curfew for people under the age of 18 after 2:00 pm, in which they must be accompanied by a person over the age of 23.
+On April 17, 2023, Fashion District Philadelphia implemented a curfew for people under the age of 18 after 2:00 p.m.
+ET, in which they must be accompanied by a person over the age of 23.
 This curfew was implemented as a response to disturbances caused by crowds of teenagers in the mall.
 On December 11, 2023, PREIT filed for bankruptcy a second time and sold its share of Fashion District Philadelphia to Macerich, giving Macerich full ownership of the mall.
+Express Factory Outlet closed in April 2024 due to Chapter 11 bankruptcy and liquidation.

+In May 2025, Forever 21 closed its store at Fashion District because the company announced that it was liquidating all of its stores in the U.S. after filing for Chapter 11 bankruptcy.
+In August 2025, Macerich partnered with the CBRE Group to handle leasing to fill in the mall's over 50% vacancy on inline stores.
+Fashion District Philadelphia itself is over 75% leased.
+REC Philly closed in November 2025 because of sustainability issues.